How the Standard of Reckless Disregard Applies to New York Traffic Accidents

 Block O’Toole & Murphy handled a case which affected the way that the reckless disregard standard is applied in New York State.
 In Deleon v.
 New York City Sanitation Department, our client was involved in a collision with an on-duty street sweeper.
 Our handling attorneys used a provision in effect at the time to argue that a standard of negligence, rather than reckless disregard, should be applied to hazard vehicles such as the street sweeper which were not responding to an emergency.

 The case eventually went to New York’s highest court, The New York Court of Appeals, which, while holding firm on the application of the reckless disregard standard, evaluated the defendant’s behavior while considering the fact that he was not responding to an emergency.
 The defendant admitted that, upon seeing the plaintiff’s vehicle, he did not take basic measures—such as slowing down and applying the brakes—which might have averted the collision.
-With this in mind, the Appellate court concluded that a reasonable jury might judge the defendant’s conduct to rise to the standard of reckless disregard, arguably modifying the law or how it was applied in this context.
+With this in mind, the Appellate court concluded that a reasonable jury might judge the defendant’s conduct to rise to the standard of reckless disregard, arguably modifying the law on how it was applied in this context.

 In this case, our firm was able to add nuance to a standard which had previously been applied in a black-and-white way.
 As will hopefully be easy to understand, behavior that might not be considered reckless in, for example, a high-speed police chase could still be reckless if it occurred under less pressing circumstances.
 This modification broadened the circumstances under which hazard vehicles could be held liable for reckless disregard, giving more room for factfinders to offer evidence one way or the other.